KevRyan2/fantasy-football-team-builder/README.md

 ```
 #### DraftKings Data

 Download the player data in CSV format from their site and convert it to JSON with something like [csvjson](https://csvjson.com/).
-Name the file 'draftkings.json' and save it in the project.
+Name the file `draftkings.json` and save it in the project.

-##### JSON data should look like this:
+##### `draftkings.json` should look like this:

 ```javascript
 [